derrod/warfra_re/api/README.md

 ```

 Note that you may receive an error response indicating you need to 2FA or a session is still active.
-- Status code 400 & `new hardware detected`: wait for the 2FA code in your email, then sent another POST with an empty JSON object body `{}` to `https://mobile.warframe.com/api/authorizeNewHwid.php?code=<2fa code>`
+- Status code 400 & `new hardware detected`: wait for the 2FA code in your email, then sent another POST with an empty JSON object body `{}` to `https://mobile.warframe.com/api/authorizeNewHwid.php?code=<2fa code>` and try again
-- Status code 409 & `Login failed; nonce still set`: Resend login request, but add `"kick": true` to the JSON body
+- Status code 409 & `Login failed; nonce still set`: Resend login request, but add `"kick": 1` to the JSON body

 ## Logout